david-cattermole/cpp-utilities/README.md

 This is a library of small helpful snippets.

 Most code is only tested for use in Linux, and there may be basic support for Windows or OS X, but no testing on those platforms.
+Compile and run the tests with the 'runTests.sh' file, or running the compiled executables directly.

-## Features
+# Features

 - Debug
   - Basic printing macros - Info, Debug, Warning, Error, etc